-This Friday 8 March is International Women’s Day and to celebrate we’re championing the incredible women who make our food.
+To celebrate International Women’s Day we’re championing the incredible women who make our food.
 Here are some of our favourite female food producers, farmers, fishmongers, bakers and picklers bringing delicious, ethical, quality produce to your table.

 Lizzie Dyer, Goat Farmer, Just Kidding